Director of Parent Advocacy

 Work examples

-At Alpha, parent advocacy functions as a strategic growth driver, not a support activity.
-You'll facilitate high-stakes conversations, orchestrate conversion-focused events, and build conviction one family at a time.
-That requires mastering both the substance and the narrative.
-You'll need comprehensive understanding of what distinguishes Alpha—and how to articulate that in ways that inspire action.
+At Alpha, parent advocacy functions as a growth driver, not a support service.
+You'll facilitate high-stakes conversations, design events that convert interest into enrollment, and build sustained conviction family by family.
+This requires full command of both the educational philosophy and the communication strategy.
+You must understand precisely what differentiates Alpha—and how to articulate that in ways that resonate deeply.

-Curious about the narratives you'll help craft and amplify?
+Interested in the narratives you'll help cultivate and amplify?
 Begin here:

 🎥 Why Families Leave Traditional School for Alpha

-Listen to three Alpha fathers explain why they abandoned conventional education—and how Alpha's approach has transformed their children's confidence, autonomy, and academic achievement.
+Three Alpha fathers discuss their decision to reject conventional schooling—and how Alpha's approach has transformed their children's confidence, self-reliance, and academic progress.

 👉 Watch the conversation (24 min)